This is for people who don't know nuttin' bout the experience, like I didn't, so please no flames about the verbosity. Thanks.

 Limited "dot" Beige LeatherZ armrest

-Wind Deflector, Floor Mats, Trunk Organizer, Parcel Net Seatcovers, and no power top
+Wind Deflector, Floor Mats, Trunk Organizer, Parcel Net Seatcovers, and power top